Wreck-It Ralph (soundtrack): Score

-On August 20, 2012, Henry Jackman was announced to composed the film's score, his second film for Walt Disney Animation Studios after Winnie the Pooh (2011).
+On August 20, 2012, Henry Jackman was announced to composed the film's score, making it his second film for Walt Disney Animation Studios after Winnie the Pooh (2011).
 For the score, Jackman tried to produce 8-bit music (chiptune), as the film and the music goes on the world of arcade games, and the themes were adapted to fit the characters and worlds of retro digital creations and more modern games, including popular video-game franchises of Mario Kart, Halo and Pac-Man etc.

 The initial themes were being written on piano, and was followed by which, the score was tailored to infuse synth and electronic instruments being tailored for several sequences.
 The main theme for "Wreck-It Ralph" was created using an 8-bit orchestra.
 The score cue to establish Ralph and Vanellope von Schweetz's characters, consisted of emotional beats as Jackman said, "at that point it was not quite so important to be referential in terms of video games.
-By then, you’ve accepted them as three-dimensional characters with motivations and aspirations.
-You don’t always want to be bleeping your way through that."
+By then, you've accepted them as three-dimensional characters with motivations and aspirations.
+You don't always want to be bleeping your way through that."

 In an interview to Los Angeles Times, Jackman recalled that before getting into video game music, he earlier purchased a vintage Donkey Kong arcade game, which he dismantled later.
 He further added "I wanted to check the original Namco chips from 1984 to see what the frequency response was.
-These machines weren’t capable of making frequencies higher than such-and-such a note.
-They weren’t able to play more than three sounds at once.
-I didn’t want anyone to be able to go, ‘But that sound couldn’t have played in those days.’
+These machines weren't capable of making frequencies higher than such-and-such a note.
+They weren't able to play more than three sounds at once.
+I didn't want anyone to be able to go, 'But that sound couldn't have played in those days.'
 This film is pretty accurate."

 A For Your Consideration score album featured Jackman's demos that were not included in the soundtrack.
 Consisting of 44 tracks, the complete score album was released by Walt Disney Records on December 24, 2012.
 A private copy of the score was published for the cast and crew, which includes the theme from "Paperman" composed by Christophe Beck, featured in the short film of the same name, that accompanied with Wreck-It Ralph.